TheBrones/ApacheStack/README.md

  - /usr/local/etc/php/php.ini
 You can mount these readonly if you'd like.

-Last update: 30-10-2022
+Last update: 27-01-23
-How can I automaticly update this image?
+How can I automatically update this image?
 Weekly pipeline does not seem push it to Docker Hub :/

 # Sources
   - https://hub.docker.com/_/php